You are here:Home1/Los Angeles2/Top 10 Best Nightclubs in Los Angeles in 2022

 How Much Does It Cost To Go Clubbing In Los Angeles?

 A large part of how much you spend while clubbing in Los Angeles is going to come down to how much you want to spend.
-While every club is different, general admission typically starts around $20-$30 (though it can be much higher).
+While all the clubs in LA are different, general admission typically starts around $20-$30 (though it can be much higher).
 Certain clubs in California Los Angeles offer a free guest list that you can sign up for prior to the event to get in at no charge.
 Other options like bottle service will cost significantly more, but it will allow you to reserve a private table.
 Once inside, if you plan on ordering a bottle, expect the starting cost to be around $300.
 Individual cocktails can range between $13 and $24 depending on where you are and what you order.
 There are plenty of variables to consider, so plan a budget and go have fun.

 How To Get Special Entry To Nightclubs In Los Angeles?